webknjaz/pypa--gh-action-pypi-publish/README.md

 tested.
 GitHub Runners have limitations and bugs in this case.
 But more importantly, this is usually an indication of using it insecurely.
-When using [Trusted Publishing][trusted publisher], it is imperative to keep build machinery invocation in a separate job with restrictive priviliges as [Trusted Publishing][trusted publisher] itself requires elevated permissions to make use of OIDC.
+When using [Trusted Publishing][trusted publisher], it is imperative to keep build machinery invocation in a separate job with restrictive privileges as [Trusted Publishing][trusted publisher] itself requires elevated permissions to make use of OIDC.
 Our observation is that the users sometimes create in-project composite actions that invoke building and